-(CAN SPCH 6)
+(CAN SPCH 6) Prerequisite: None.

-Prerequisite: None.

 Lecture, 3 hours.

-A course that seeks to explore the various steps in the critical thinking process.
+A critical thinking class in the foundation and strategies of argument, logical reasoning, rational thinking and decision making.
 Emphasis is placed on both how and why we make the decisions we do.
-Topics explored include: claims, definitions, evidence, reasoning, fallacies, case building, etc.
+Topics explored include: claims, definitions, evidence, reasoning, fallacies, and case.

-105 Critical Thinking (3) UC:CSU ♥
+105 Critical Thinking (3) UC:CSU ©